yyu233/StudyNote/Linux/ShellCmd.md

 Covert RPM to CPIO: **rpm2cpio \<rpm>**

 Create temporary file with random name with no other user to access (permission 600, must contain at lease 3 consecutive X at the end): **mktemp \<template>.XXX**

+Display kernel modules that are loaded into kernel: **lsmod**